 The GOV.UK Design System team works hard to ensure that this Design System and GOV.UK Frontend, the codebase it uses, are accessible.

-When the Design System went into public beta in June 2018, it had been audited by accessibility specialists DAC (Digital Accessibility Centre) and met level AA of the Web Content Accessibility Guidelines (WCAG 2.0).
+The Design System and GOV.UK Frontend were last tested for accessibility in May 2019.
+The test was carried out by accessibility specialists DAC (Digital Accessibility Centre) against level AA of the Web Content Accessibility Guidelines (WCAG) 2.1.

 Where possible, the team aims to research components and patterns with a representative range of users, including those with disabilities.